vyavasthita/indian-insurance/README.md

     - Python core -> flask -> flask third party -> application modules

     Also related modules are imported in order.
+21. Sending Email is done by using background tasks using Celery, RabbitMQ, Redis.
+22. Different configurations for differnent environments like Dev, test, QA, Production.

 # Extras Done
 1. App is deployed live on https://indian-insurance.onrender.com/api/user/register